 FC Barcelona’s Lionel Messi won the award with 174 points, which was followed by Andres Iniesta (127), Luka Modric (113) Kevin De Bruyne (103), Toni Kroos (90), Eden Hazard (77) and then PSG star Neymar (71).

 The determination to this ranking was not based on a final vote count from the organization but rather on an allocation of points based on where each player finished in the yearly IFFHS World’s Best Man Playmaker of the year award.
-For instance, 20 points were given to the player that finished first in any given year.
-Since Messi won the honor four times, he was given 80 points coupled with a tally of where he placed in the other six years.
+For instance, 20 points were given to the player who finished first in any given year.
+Since Messi won the honor four times, he was given 80 points coupled with a tally based off of where he placed in the other six years in the decade.

-Neymar did not win the IFFHS playmaker award over the last decade, but he did have high finishes, including topping out at 5th place in 2018.
+Neymar did not win the IFFHS playmaker award over the last decade, but he did have high finishes, including topping out at fifth place in 2018.